-Isn’t it time that we turned the tables around and honour our sensitivity as ignoring it hasn’t worked so far which is evident with the increase in women’s health issues over the past decade?
-Could it be that honouring our sensitvity is the key to true wellbeing for us as women?
+Isn’t it time that we turned the tables around and honour our sensitivity as ignoring it hasn’t worked so far which is evident with the increases in women’s health issues over the past decade?
+Could it be that honouring our sensitvity is the key to true well-being for us as women?

 By Donna Gianniotis